MahmoudsEl-Din/Embedded-Linux/README.md

 - **Directory:** `quiz1_config_parser`
 - **Description:** `config_parser.sh` is a bash script designed to parse a configuration file named `config.ini`.
 This script reads key-value pairs from the file and returns the value for a specified key.

+### Task 4: Config Parser

+- **Directory:** `Task4_User&Group`
+- **Description:** Create a bash script automates the process of creating a new user and adding them to a specific group on a Linux system.
+It checks for the existence of both the user and group before attempting to create them and then displays relevant information..
 ...

 ## How to Use